1,682 Downloads Updated 1 month ago

 The 1.7b model includes some standard quants as well as some Unsloth’s DynamicQuant2.0 versions, which offer superior accuracy while maintaining efficiency.
 All of the 4b and 8b models are Unlsoth DQ2.

-To switch between the Thinking versions’ step-by-step mode and instant-response mode, add /think
+To switch between the Thinking versions’ step-by-step mode and instant-response mode, add /think or /no_think to the system/user prompts.

 For 1.7b (default is Q4_K_XL):